 - 32 a.
 Noncompliance of a Member State with its obligations under - 33 the Compact; - 34 -The - 35 b.
-The employment, compensation, discipline or other matters, - 36 practices or procedures related to specific employees or other - 37 matters related to the Commission's internal personnel practices - 38 and procedures; - 39 -Current
+The employment, compensation, discipline or other matters, - 36 practices or procedures related to specific employees or other - 37 matters related to the Commission's internal personnel practices - 38 and procedures; - 39 -Current f.
+Accusing any person of a crime or formally censuring any 9

 - 1 c.
 Current or threatened discipline of a Licensee by the - 2 Commission or by a Member State's Licensing Authority; - 3 -Current, - 4 d.
-Current, threatened, or reasonably anticipated litigation; - 5 -Negotiation - 6 e.
-Negotiation of contracts for the purchase, lease, or sale of - 7 goods, services, or real estate; - 8 Accusing
+Current, threatened, or reasonably anticipated litigation; - 5 -Negotiation - e.
+Negotiation of contracts for the purchase, lease, or sale of 6 - 7 goods, services, or real estate; - 8 -Accusing